 Linda has been involved with the Green Gatherings for many years, getting stuck into a wide variety of roles, from finance and admin to infrastructure procurement and security.

 Linda is always one of the first people on site pre-festival, and is involved in site planning and site management as well as feeding the hungry, hardworking site crew.

 The Board of Trustees is made up of volunteers who are committed to delivering on the Green Gathering’s charity objectives.
-Many of the Trustees have a history of supporting and contributing to the festival and Green Gathering community over a period of years; others bring fresh ideas and relevant experiences to the table.
+Some of the Trustees have a history of supporting and contributing to the festival and Green Gathering community over a period of years; others bring fresh ideas to the table.